 While extreme weather conditions aren't common at Fall Creek Falls State Park, if you are concerned about weather conditions before your arrival, you can contact the park office.

 There are various parking areas inside the park, however it might become crowded during the peak season.

 Campgrounds and parking in Fall Creek Falls State Park

 Campsites in Fall Creek Falls State Park

-If you’ve decided that you’d rather leave the RV behind and try something a little more primitive to get in touch with nature, you can come backcountry camping here in the park.
-There are 16 sites spread out into four different areas.
-In order to get there, you’ll need to backpack a ways to your reserved site.
-This kind of camping can be a challenge for some, as you won’t have nearly as many amenities.
-But if you’re willing to accept the challenge, it can be a great way to get to know nature more up close.
+If you’ve decided that you’d rather leave the RV behind and try something a little more primitive to get in touch with nature, you can come backcountry camping inside park.
+There are 16 backcountry sites spread out into four different areas.
+In order to get to these sites, you’ll need to backpack in since there is no vehicle access.
+This kind of camping can be a challenge for some, and you won’t have nearly as many amenities.
+If you’re willing to accept the challenge, it can be a great way to experience nature more up close and personal.